MDHettige17BBH/MDHettige17BBH/README.md

 ## 📌 Currently

 Working through every lab across the three focus classes above, and hunting as many HackerOne VDP programs as time allows.
 No live paid submission yet — that's the next milestone, not a claim made early.
+Plan is to start Bug bounty programs Jan-14 onwards

 <br>